 With cost, safety and environmental impact ranking among the top concerns for the auto industry, we asked a panel of experts to share their thoughts on the following key questions:

-- What money saving tips do you have for drivers, especially with the high gas prices we have experienced this year?
+- What money- saving tips do you have for drivers, with gas prices still relatively high?

-- When do you think there will be more self-driving than human-driven cars?
+- When do you think there will be more self-driving cars than human-driven?
+How have recent advances in AI impacted that timeline?

 - Considering all potential consequences, do you think that automated vehicles will be a net benefit or net negative for society?